Vishal710-max/Python/README.md

 ## 🧩 Module Descriptions

 ### **00_Setup.md**
-Covers Python installation, environment setup, and configuration.
+Covers Python installation, environment setup, and configuration with Detailed Information.
 Includes instructions for installing Python, setting up IDEs like VS Code or PyCharm, and managing virtual environments.

 ### **02_Working_with_data/**